madprops/ezkl/README.md

 If more than one matches are found, rofi is shown to pick one.

-You can use `cd` at the end of a jump.
-For example:

-`z code cd ezkl` might go to ~/code/ezkl in a single operation.
+## Chains

+You can chain using multiple keywords.

+The first keyword is the root, which has to be a known path.

+The rest of the keywords are subdirs inside of it.

+For example say you have the dir `~/code/ezkl/bin/trees`

+You can do `z ezk bi tre` and it should find it.